Pittman–Robertson Federal Aid in Wildlife Restoration Act

-The Federal Aid in Wildlife Restoration Act of 1937, most often referred to as the Pittman–Robertson Act for its sponsors, Nevada Senator Key Pittman and Virginia Congressman Absalom Willis Robertson, is an act that imposes an 11% tax on firearms, ammunition, and archery equipment and distributes the proceeds to state governments for wildlife projects.
+The Federal Aid in Wildlife Restoration Act of 1937, most often referred to as the Pittman–Robertson Act for its sponsors, Nevada Senator Key Pittman and Virginia Congressman Absalom Willis Robertson, is an American act that imposes an 11% tax on firearms, ammunition, and archery equipment and distributes the proceeds to state governments for wildlife projects.

 The act was signed by Franklin D. Roosevelt on September 2, 1937, and became effective on July 1 of the following year.
 It has been amended many times, with several of the major amendments taking place during the 1970s and the most recent in 2000.
 Prior to the creation of the Pittman–Robertson Act, many species of wildlife were driven to or near extinction by commercial/market hunting pressure and/or habitat degradation from humans.
 The act created an excise tax that provides funds to each state to manage such animals and their habitats.
 Notable species that have come back from the brink since the implementation of this act include white-tailed deer, wild turkeys, and wood ducks.